anur0n/academic-personal-webpage-kickstart/content/post/HLAI_lecture-summary/index.md

 >An agent has a human-level artificial intelligence if _there exists a symbolic description for every feasible sensory input and agent action sequence_, such that the agent _can update the behavior policy equally_ whether it receives the symbolic description or it experience the sensory input and the action sequence itself.

+### The test (or task)
+There has been some 'Sufficient' tests proposed for evaluating HLAI like turing test, robot college student test, kitchen test, AI preschool test.
+But these tests were very difficult.
+And there has been some eaier but 'not sufficient' tests like Winograd schema challenge, imagenet challenge.

+Dr. Park suggested that language acquisition is a function of environment and capability of the agent.
+He then proposed the **Language Acquisition Test for HLAI** as-

+>Given the proper **environment**, if the agent can learn **language**, we can say it has a **capability** for human-like artificial intelligence.

+{{< figure src="language_acq.png">}}